olibclarke/protein_sequence_annotator/README.md

 - confidence/B-factor coloring
 - vector output as `PDF` by default, with `SVG` kept as an option/fallback

+## Caveat
+Written with the assistence of Codex/ChatGPT5.4; Tested against a few different structures, but there may still be bugs.

 ## Requirements

 - Python 3.9+